E3 ubiquitin-protein ligase parkin (PRKN) Recombinant Protein | PRKN recombinant protein

 Synonyms

-E3 ubiquitin-protein ligase parkin (PRKN); Recombinant Human E3 ubiquitin-protein ligase parkin (PRKN); Parkinson juvenile disease protein 2; Parkinson disease protein 2; PRKN recombinant protein
+E3 ubiquitin-protein ligase parkin (PRKN); N/A; Recombinant Human E3 ubiquitin-protein ligase parkin (PRKN); Parkinson juvenile disease protein 2; Parkinson disease protein 2; PRKN recombinant protein

 Host